I shall die hidden in a hut

 Email Poem |

-Analysis and Comments on Prophecy
+Comments, Analysis, and Meaning on Prophecy

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Prophecy here.